Examining Alcohol Reasoning & Norms Lab Logo Image

 M.S., Clinical Research Methodology, Fordham University, 2022

-Michael is a first-year doctoral student in the Clinical Psychology program.
+Michael is a third-year doctoral student in the Clinical Psychology program.
 His research interests lie at the intersection of alcohol use, anxiety disorders, and treatment modification in situations where these constructs co-occur.
 His research has focused on mechanisms which foster the common comorbidity of OCD and substance misuse, as well as alcohol’s effect on extinction learning processes.
-Currently, he is investigating drinking motives and solitary drinking amongst young adults
+Currently, he is investigating solitary drinking and the effects of social anxiety on the use of protective behavioral strategies among young adults.

 Song Title that Best Describes his Work in the E.A.R.N.
 Lab: “Eye of the Tiger” by Survivor